Wheelz123/Android-Phone-Pixel-9a-Data-Exfiltration-via-Bluetooth/README.md

 What the screenshot is saying is that there was an unexpected transition from state 0 to state 2.
 What this means is that state 1, or STATE_CONNECTING was bypassed.
 The significance of [0 -> 2] is that the system is reporting that the MAP profile skipped State 1 entirely.

-Also, the following code in the com.android.bluetooth.btservice we see the following code block
+Also, examining the code in the com.android.bluetooth.btservice we see the following code block

 <img width="1235" height="118" alt="image" src="https://github.com/user-attachments/assets/a4468991-6166-4710-8c2b-71319a967173" />